skye-z/ons/README.md

 ## Prerequisites

 1. a NAS with [Nas Server](nas-server) installed
-2. a recent version of the `Obsidian` client.
+2. a recent version of the `Obsidian` client
+3. a Github account

 ## Instructions for use